krmaffey/Portfolio/final_proj_p2.md

 #### Changes I made
 - Changed wording and added clarification of data sources regarding what is meant by the terms used in the graphics (female relative, intimate partner)
+- Added a transition before the last graphic

 #### Feedback from my group in class
-I discussed my narrative concerns with my group in class, and they made some helpful comments about possibilities for referencing foundations or think tanks in addition to requesting that the OECD and the WHO collect better data on violence against women.
+My group in class made some helpful comments about possibilities for referencing foundations or think tanks in addition to requesting that the OECD and the WHO collect better data on violence against women.
 They also showed me how to put in names for the numbered navigation categories in Shorthand, and while I quickly implemented some categories I think those need to be refined.
 They suggested that I pick colors that are more distinguishable from one another in all of the graphs, as they said it was hard to follow which country was which.
 Finally we spent some time discussing the graphic that focuses on Egypt, and they agreed that there might be a better way to depict that data rather than a bar and line chart.

 ### Changes to be Implemented
 - Adjust graphics so that country names are darker, but background countries are lighter.
 Consider adding reference countries to the graphic about attitudes towards violence against women
-- Add a transition before the last graphic
+- Consider changing the transition before the last graphic
 - Research think tanks/foundations that might fund the collection of data on violence against women
 - Refine navigation categories
 - Make colors more differentiable on all graphics
-- Explore potential other formats for the graphics on conflict and attitudes toward violence against women
+- Explore other formats for the graphics on conflict and attitudes toward violence against women

 I'm looking forward to pulling all of this together for the presentation next week!